levelrin/notes/javascript/indexed-db.md

     // Instead, we can use the store we just created.
     // Any error would be caught by the dbRequest.onerror. store.add({
+        // The number key starts with 1 by default.
+        // As a real programmer counts number from 0, we specify the initial number to 0 ;)
+        id: 0,
         name: "Rin",
         email: "levelrin@gmail.com"
     });